It’s time for the epic battle of tropical destinations! Hawaii vs the Bahamas! Sounds difficult – and it is!

 Bahamian Cuisine has its own unique style.
 Locals and visitors can enjoy a large range of island-flavour-filled dishes.
 From Caribbean-style BBQ fish to baked crabs and fresh lobster, and the local favourite – conch fritters.
 You’ll get your fill of the freshest seafood.

-It is a key deciding factor.
-Let’s start with the currency,
+Affordability is a key deciding factor.
+Let’s start with the currency.

 But which destination is cheaper?

-In Hawaii – you can enjoy a full-day tour, with many activities included for a lesser rate.
+In Hawaii – you can enjoy a full-day tour, with many activities included for a lower rate.

 In the Bahamas however, a hostel could be around 35-40 USD, and a mid-range/3-star hotel could cost around 100 USD per night.